julienRebut/RADIal/README.md

 Note that -1 in all field means a frame without any label.

-Labels for the Free-driving-space is provided as a segmnettaion mask saved in a png file.
+Labels for the Free-driving-space is provided as a segmentaion mask saved in a png file.

-# Download
+# Download instructions
 ```
 $ wget https://www.dropbox.com/s/ubbwvdyskrkv7dn/RADIal_extract.zip?dl=0
 ```